 Canoeing, Kayaking & Tubing

-One of the most scenic ways to explore Washburn County is by taking a nice float down one of the area's rivers or to head out to Washburn County's primitive area, Sawmill Park, to explore the canoe portage routes.
-Washburn County is home to the Namekagon River, part of the St. Croix National Scenic Riverway.
-The river cuts directly through the center of Washburn County and offers excellent opportunities for fun on the river.
+One of the most scenic ways to explore Washburn County is by enjoying a nice float down one of the area's rivers or to head out to Washburn County's primitive area, Sawmill Park, to explore the canoe portage routes.
+Washburn County is home to the Namekagon River: Wisconsin’s Moving National Park, part of the St. Croix National Scenic Riverway.
+The river flows directly through the center of Washburn County and offers excellent opportunities for fun on the river.

 Birchwood Area Canoe Trails at Sawmill Lake Primitive Area: